AnzorGozalishvili/sentence_transformers_serving/README.md

 ## docker-compose parameters
 Flask api running on port 5000 will be mapped to outer 5002 port.
-(it uses docker-compose version 2.3 which supports `runtime: nvidia` to easily use GPU environment inside container) assign name of model that you want to serve to `MODEL` environment variable (default is bert-base-nli-stsb-mean-tokens)
+(it uses docker-compose version 2.3 which supports `runtime: nvidia` to easily use GPU environment inside container)

+Assign name of model that you want to serve to `MODEL` environment variable (default is bert-base-nli-stsb-mean-tokens)
 ```yaml
 version: '2.3'
 services: